 Established in 1878 and originally called the Mahatma Ghandi Garden, it wasn’t until the independence of Pakistan, in 1947, that it was renamed the Karachi Zoo.
 Once the biggest attraction for people of all backgrounds in the city, to say that the zoo now is a shell of its former self would be a colossal understatement.
 Continue reading “Animal Abuse at the Karachi Zoo”

 Guest post by Naeem Sadiq:

 We agreed to disagree.
-That may be a polite expression to describe the interview a group of ‘ele-friends’ (Rumana Husain, Mahera, Sajjad and Naeem) had with the Director of the Karachi Zoo.
-The more we systematically enumerated our well-rehearsed roles and arguments, the more we realised that two sides were not ‘on the same page’.
+That may be a polite expression to describe the interview a group of ‘ele-friends’ (Rumana Husain, prostate Mahera, find Sajjad and Naeem) had with the Director of the Karachi Zoo.
+The more we systematically enumerated our well-rehearsed roles and arguments, vcialis 40mg the more we realised that two sides were not ‘on the same page’.
 Our conclusion – there is no way the elephants in our zoos could be unchained – till the minds of the Zoo Managers remained chained to the era of the ‘Company Bahadur’.